Edward Walker (officer of arms): Legacy

 His long and faithful service saved him from punishment by the Earl Marshal's actions, but he was sharply reprimanded and threatened with removal from office if he did not obey.
 His spirit was broken, he obeyed and soon after, in February 1677, he died.

 In 1675, on the death of Shakespeare's granddaughter Lady Barnard, he had bought New Place in Stratford-upon-Avon, The house originally built by Sir Hugh Clopton in 1483/85, purchased by the poet in 1597.
-Walker was buried in Church of the Holy Trinity, Stratford-upon-Avon, where a Latin epitaph on the wall of the Lady Chapel commemorates him.
+Walker was buried in the Church of the Holy Trinity, Stratford-upon-Avon, where a Latin epitaph on the wall of the Lady Chapel commemorates him.
 He had a good collection of manuscripts, many of which had belonged to Sir William Le Neve.
 Some of these he gave to the College of Arms in 1673, others he bequeathed to it and yet others to the Office of Garter.